devasaur/ezstick/README.md

 To Initiate
 =======

+- Apply a class "ezs" to the element you wish to stick.
+(Note: you can apply to more than one element, and each element will stick when it is scrolled to top.
+In future updates, I hope to make this a useful feature that allows a stacking effect.
+For now, the script is best with one sticking element in most cases.)

 - Reference jquery in your document
 - Reference the ezstick.js file
 - Include the following code to initiate the function: